micah-11101/US-Birth-Analysis/README.md

   <img src="Visuals/heatmap_birth_weights.png" alt="Heatmap of Birth Weights" style="max-width: 100%; border: 2px solid #ddd; border-radius: 10px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">
 </div>

+## US Birth Data Analysis (2016-2021) - Conclusion & Key Findings

+### 1. Regional Birth Trends

+- The ANOVA test revealed statistically significant differences in birth rates among US regions (F-statistic: 867.3104, p-value: 1.2196e-46).
+- This suggests that geographical factors play a crucial role in birth rate variations across the country.

+### 2. Regional Growth Rates

+- Compound Annual Growth Rate (CAGR) analysis showed varying trends across regions:
+  - Some regions experienced positive growth (e.g., Mountain, South Atlantic)
+  - Others saw negative growth (e.g., East North Central, Middle Atlantic)
+- The overall CAGR for the entire country was negative, indicating a general decline in birth rates from 2016 to 2021.

+### 3. Birth Weight Analysis by Gender and State

+- Consistent differences in birth weights between males and females were observed across states.
+- Male infants generally had higher birth weights compared to female infants.
+- The box plot visualization showed:
+  - A clear separation between male and female birth weight distributions
+  - Slightly larger variability in male birth weights
+- Heatmap analysis revealed:
+  - Variations in birth weights across states for both genders
+  - Some states consistently ranked higher or lower in birth weights for both genders
+  - Midwestern states generally had higher birth weights compared to other regions

+### 4. State-Level Birth Trends

+- A choropleth map visualization highlighted significant variations in average annual births across states.
+- The top 10 states with the highest average births were identified, with California, Texas, and New York leading the list.

+### 5. Educational and Age Factors

+- The analysis included visualizations of birth rates by mother's education level and age, suggesting these factors influence birth trends.
+- A positive correlation was observed between mother's age and birth weight.

+## CONCLUSION

+These findings have important implications for public health policy, healthcare resource allocation, and demographic research.
+The significant regional and state-level variations in birth rates and birth weights suggest the need for tailored approaches to maternal and infant health care across different parts of the United States.

 ## Data Sources

 - US Census Bureau API: https://www.census.gov/data/developers/data-sets.html